5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/_SSDTTime/README.md

 ## Notes
 - The Windows version of SSDTTime (.bat) can also dump your system's `DSDT` which is not possible under macOS (for good reasons).
-- If you using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), you can either drag files into the respective sections of the App to add them to the EFI/OC folder (.aml, .kext, .efi) and `config.plist`.
+- If you are using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases) to edit your config.plist, you can drag files into the respective sections of the App to add them to the EFI/OC folder (.aml, .kext, .efi) and `config.plist`.
 Alternatively, you can jsut copy SSDTs, Kexts, Drivers and Tools to the corresponding sections of EFI/OC and the config.plist will be updated automatically to reflect the changes since **OCAT** monitors the EFI folder.